CorentinJ/Real-Time-Voice-Cloning/README.md

 If all tests pass, you're good to go.
 To use the cpu, use the option `--cpu`.

 ### Generate Audio from dataset
 There are a few preconfigured options for datasets.
 One in perticular, [`LibriSpeech/train-clean-100`](http://www.openslr.org/resources/12/train-clean-100.tar.gz) is made to work from demo_toolbox.py.
 When you download this dataset, you can locate the directory anywhere, but creating a folder in this directory named `datasets` is recommended.
+(All scripts will use this directory as default)

-To run the toolbox, use `python demo_toolbox.py -d datasets` if you followed the recommendation for directory location.
-Otherwise, include the full path to the dataset.
+To run the toolbox, use `python demo_toolbox.py` if you followed the recommendation for the datasets directory location.
+Otherwise, include the full path to the dataset and use the option `-d`.

 To set the speaker, you'll need an input audio file. use browse in the toolbox to your personal audio file, or record to set your own voice.